AlexChaprazian/Army-of-snowmen/README.md

 ## Army of Snowmen

-An army of snowmen band together during a snow strom lead by the snowman with a top hat
+An army of snowmen band together during a snow strom lead by the snowman with a top hat This project was made during the Summer 2019 event SoarCS ran by Fred Martin at UML.
+It was meant to introduce first gen college students to what life at university would be like including the aspects of taking part in a computer science major.